Origins, Prophesies and the

 Your Prayers Have Been Answered!

-Friends, as you know Maitreya
+Friends, as you know Green Buddha

-of the Great Mother", "Green Man" or "the Friend"......after 33
+"Servant/Messenger of the Great Mother", "Green Man" or "the

-years of preparation and reluctance he is overjoyed with the prospect of meeting you
+Friend"......after 33 years of preparation and reluctance he is overjoyed with

-soon.....So, you don't have to wait for his coming, anymore......In fact, he has already
+the prospect of meeting you soon.....So, you don't have to wait for his coming,

-descended......After many years of reluctance the Mother didn't give him a choice......She
+anymore......In fact, he has already descended......After many years of reluctance the

-revealed Herself to him, not as a concept, idea or image, but through Her very
+Mother didn't give him a choice......She revealed Herself to him, not as a concept,

-Essence......
-Therefore, a New Era has begun......He is very happy to see, that his
+idea or image, but through Her very Essence......
+Therefore, a New Era has begun......He

-arrival has been expected......You worked so hard to make his coming a joyful
+is very happy to see, that his arrival has been expected......You worked so hard to make

-event......You have prepared the people well!.......On the other hand, his appearance will
+his coming a joyful event......You have prepared the people well!.......On the other hand,

-Transcendence has its own way of manifesting itself!......Being Nothing, he is
+like.......The Transcendence has its own way of manifesting itself!......Being Nothing, he

-everything......Emptiness is including all forms, after all......Be sure, the prophesy
+is everything......Emptiness is including all forms, after all......Be sure, the prophesy

 will materialize itself in a wonderful way......The world is in desperate need of peace